 Why Switzerland requires a separate representative

 Switzerland is not a member of the European Union.
 Following the breakdown of negotiations over the Swiss-EU Institutional Framework Agreement, Switzerland's mutual recognition agreement with the EU for medical devices was not updated to cover EU MDR and IVDR.
-As a result, Swiss law now requires its own authorised representative — entirely separate from your EU AR.
+As a result, Swiss law now requires its own authorised representative (British spelling) or authorized representative (US spelling) — entirely separate from your EU AR.

 The Swiss Medical Devices Ordinance (MedDO / ODim) came into force on 26 May 2021, aligning closely with EU MDR 2017/745 and IVDR 2017/746 in structure and requirements.
 However, it operates as independent Swiss law requiring independent Swiss registration and a CH-REP with a Swiss address.

-Any manufacturer established outside Switzerland who places a medical device or IVD on the Swiss market must appoint a CH-REP. This applies to EU manufacturers as well as manufacturers from all other countries — including USA, UK, China, Japan, Australia and all other non-Swiss countries.
+Any manufacturer established outside Switzerland who places a medical device or IVD on the Swiss market must appoint a Swiss authorised representative (CH-REP).
+UK and Commonwealth manufacturers typically search “authorised”; US manufacturers often search “authorized” — both require the same Swiss-based CH-REP under MedDO.
+This applies to EU manufacturers and all other non-Swiss countries including USA, UK, China, Japan, and Australia.

 The CH-REP must be established in Switzerland and registered with Swissmedic.
 Unlike the EU where your EU AR can be based anywhere in the 27 member states, the CH-REP must have a Swiss address.